 B.A.
 (Hons) Econ

 Carena has a degree in economics and has worked in various areas including hospitality, finance, television production and property.
-A core part of Bangarra’s goal to drive lasting positive change in the community is via its philanthropic arm, the Bennelong Foundation, which was established in 2002.
+A core part of Bangarra’s goal to drive positive and lasting change in the community is via its philanthropic arm, the Bennelong Foundation, which was established in 2002.
 The Bennelong Foundation represents the Family’s and the Group’s active philanthropic interests and forms a core component of the Group’s culture.
-As Deputy Chairperson, Carena has taken an active role in overseeing the administration and strategic direction of the Foundation.
+As Chairperson, Carena has taken an active role in overseeing the administration and strategic direction of the Foundation.

 LL.B (Hons), GAICD